syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 ## Preparations

-The Syntho Application Helm chart can be requested from the Syntho Support Team.
+The Syntho Application Helm chart can be found here: [Syntho Charts](https://github.com/syntho-ai/syntho-charts/tree/master/helm).
 This chart can be used deploy the Syntho Application.
+For this deployment, we will need the following charts in the folder `helm`:

+- syntho-ui
+  - Helm chart containing the web UI application and necessary API's
+- ray
+  - Helm chart for deploying the cluster to be used for parallelizing ML and heavy workloads

-Please also request access to the Docker images necessary for this deployment.
+Please request access to the Docker images necessary for this deployment.
 These images will have all the necessary software installed to run the Syntho application correctly.
 We will set the credentials for pulling them in Kubernetes using `ImagePullSecrets` later.

 The images necessary for this deployment: